Founder & CEO

 During her colorful and varied career, Elena has curated surprising concerts and artists talks, created award-winning music and culture programs for international television and radio networks, and produced live events for many of New York City's leading venues.
 In executive positions at leading institutions such as the Metropolitan Opera and WNYC Radio, she has worked in creative content, media, and marketing & communications – posts that have given her the opportunity to collaborate with many of the world's foremost artists and cultural leaders.
 To explore a range of creative projects, she founded Lumahai Productions, LLC, in November 2014.

-Elena is Music Producer for the upcoming film, Bel Canto, based on Ann Patchett's novel, to star Julianne Moore and Ken Watanabe, directed by Paul Weitz (with Renée Fleming as the voice of Roxane Coss).
-She works on the Golden Globe-award winning Amazon series, Mozart in the Jungle, starring Gael Garcia Bernal and Lola Kirke.
-For Season Four, which will launch on February 16, 2018, she served as Creative Consultant, advising on scripts, music, and casting.
-During Season Four, she was stationed on set in Venice, Italy, working closely with Monica Bellucci, who played an opera diva (sung by soprano Ana María Martinez), as well as artists such as Plácido Domingo and Nico Muhly.
+Elena is Music Producer for the feature film, Bel Canto, based on Ann Patchett's novel, starring Julianne Moore and Ken Watanabe, directed by Paul Weitz (with Renée Fleming as the voice of Roxane Coss).
+She worked on the Golden Globe-award winning Amazon series, Mozart in the Jungle, starring Gael Garcia Bernal and Lola Kirke.
+For Season Four, she served as Creative Consultant, advising on scripts, music, and casting.
+During Season Three, she was stationed on set in Venice, Italy, working closely with Monica Bellucci, who played an opera diva (sung by soprano Ana María Martinez), as well as artists such as Plácido Domingo and Nico Muhly.

-Elena has been tapped by the new leadership at the Kennedy Center to serve as Artistic Consultant for the upcoming JFK Centennial and beyond, as the institution launches ambitious programming initiatives.
+Elena was tapped by the new leadership at the Kennedy Center to serve as Artistic Consultant for its JFK Centennial, as the institution launched ambitious programming initiatives; she is at work on creating talks for the Kennedy Center, which in partnership with National Geographic, presents a season themed around The Human Journey.

 She is a Supervising Producer of the Metropolitan Opera's Peabody- and Emmy-award winning Live in HD series, seen in movie theaters in 70 countries worldwide, and an Executive Producer of the Met's international Saturday radio broadcasts.
 Previously, Elena supervised Marketing and Communications at the Met, the world’s largest opera company.
 She curated Met events with partners including Guggenheim Works & Process and Live at NYPL (New York Public Library), and produced "The Met at Le Poisson Rouge," a series of adventurous concerts featuring Met artists such as Anna Netrebko, Simon Keenlyside, Thomas Adès, and Nico Muhly in a West Village club.
 She also produced new production photo shoots with photographers such as Brigitte Lacombe, Anne Deniau, and Nick Heavican, featuring many of the Met's leading opera stars.